bioplug/bioplug.github.io/README.md

 My research and practice focus on the social implications of the convergence between architecture, urbanism, image, and intelligence technologies, with a special interest in how these articulations produce forms of perception, subjectivity, and space in contemporary times.

-Last but not least, I cultivate a deep admiration for dance and classical music, which led me to join the Carlos Gomes Orchestra as a cellist and undertake significant formative investments in classical ballet, contemporary dance, and butoh.
+Last but not least, I cultivate a deep admiration for dance and classical music, which led me to join the Carlos Gomes Orchestra as a cellist and made incursions on classical ballet, contemporary dance, and butoh.

 Contato